 EPA Climate Leadership Award

 CSX won a U.S. Environmental Protection Agency (EPA) 2013 Climate Leadership Award in the Goal Achievement category.
-The award recognizes CSX’s 8 percent voluntary reduction of greenhouse gas (GHG) emissions intensity since 2007.
+The award recognizes CSX’s achievement in reaching their voluntary 8% greenhouse gas (GHG) emissions intensity reduction goal in 2010, over 2006 levels.

-CSX was the first transportation company to become a Climate Leaders Program Partner in March 2007 and reached its voluntary 8 percent greenhouse gas emissions intensity goal in 2010, one year ahead of schedule.
-By meeting this goal, CSX reduced greenhouse gas emissions by 1.5 million metric tons – the equivalent of taking 296,000 cars off the road for one year, or consuming more than 3.5 million fewer barrels of oil.
-In 2012, the company announced a goal to further reduce GHG emissions intensity, committing to an additional 6 to 8 percent decrease by 2020.
+CSX was the first transportation company to become a Climate Leaders Program Partner in March 2007 and reached its voluntary 8% GHG intensity reduction goal in 2010, one year ahead of schedule.
+By meeting this goal, CSX reduced greenhouse gas emissions by over 1.1 million metric tons – the equivalent of taking 236,700 cars off the road for one year, or consuming more than 2.5 million fewer barrels of oil.
+In 2012, the company announced a goal to further reduce their GHG emissions intensity, committing to a 6% to 8% decrease in 2011 levels by 2020.

 The Harold F. Hammond Award for railroad safety is awarded to an individual railroad employee who has demonstrated outstanding safety achievement during the preceding year.